Penny Dreadful (TV series): Plot

 The first season begins in London, 1891.
 Ethan Chandler, an American gunman and roadshow artist, is hired by the adventurer-explorer Malcolm Murray and the mysterious Vanessa Ives to help rescue Murray's daughter from a mysterious creature.
 They receive help from a young doctor named Victor Frankenstein who soon is stalked by an undead creature he once reanimated and abandoned.
 Ives becomes romantically involved with the handsome, artistic Dorian Gray but also finds herself haunted by Lucifer, who wishes to make her his bride and queen.

 In the second season, Ives is hunted by a coven of witches led by the charismatic Evelyn Poole, who wants to deliver Ives to Lucifer.
 Frankenstein is forced to make his creature a bride, and an inspector investigates a grisly murder that Chandler committed in a London inn.

 In the third season, the main characters find themselves scattered across the world – Ives is in London, consulting the alienist Florence Seward, Ethan is being extradited to the United States, and Murray is in Zanzibar.
-Count Dracula soon appears in London, setting the stage for the final battle for Ives' soul.
+Ives soon enters a relationship with zoologist Alexander Sweet, the secret identity of Lucifer's brother, Count Dracula.